hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/812_buddhas_message.md

 spiritual?
 The priests are the only people fit for the truth!
 The masses are not fit for it!
 It must be diluted!
 Water it down a little!

-Take the Sermon on the Mount and the Gitâ — they are simplicity itself.
+Take the Sermon on the Mount and the Gitā — they are simplicity itself.
 Even the streetwalker can understand them.
 How grand!
 In them you find the truth clearly and simply revealed.
 But no, the priests would not accept that truth can be found so directly.
 They speak of two thousand